cloud-elements/devportal/_includes/Elements/dropbox/authenticate.md

 }
 ```

+### Authenticating users and receiving the authorization grant code

 {% include workflow.html displayNames="Redirect URL,Authenticate Users,Authenticate Instance" links="#getting-a-redirect-url,#authenticating-users-and-receiving-the-authorization-grant-code,#authenticating-the-element-instance" active="Authenticate Users"%}

 Provide the response from the previous step to the users.
 After they authenticate, {{page.heading}} provides the following information in the response: